 This is the overall quality of the presentation materials.
 Factors considered include the formatting and design of the slides.
 Slides should not have long sentences, but phrases which summarize key points.
 Slides should be designed to encourage speakers to naturally present material, as opposed to reading the material.
 Slides should include slide numbers to help speakers keep pace during the talk.
-Groups must submit slides to the instructor 1-day (24-hours) in advance of the presentation.
-The instructor will provide feedback on the presentation in the form of comments and suggested edits.
-Groups can then refactor their slides to make improvements before the talk.
-For a presentation on Wednesday, draft slides should be submitted by 11:59p on Monday.
-A final version of the presentation slides is submitted for final grading after the presentation to Canvas.
-The draft version of the slides will not be graded, only final versions.

 Corrections can be made AFTER the presentation.
-Final slides are due by Friday December 11th.
+Final slides are due by Friday December 10th.
+Online the final version of the slides is considered when evaluating design quality of the slides.